-We have adopted a code of ethics and business conduct that applies to all employees, including our Chief Executive Officer (our principal executive officer) and Chief Financial Officer (our principal financial officer), and employees, as well as each member of our Board of Directors.
+We have adopted a code of ethics and business conduct that applies to all employees, including our Chief Executive Officer (our principal executive officer), and employees, as well as each member of our Board of Directors.
 The code of ethics and business conduct is available on our website at www.alignmenthealth.com under the Investor Relations section.
 We intend to satisfy any disclosure requirement under Item 5.05 of Form 8-K regarding an amendment to, or waiver from, a provision of the code of ethics by posting such information on our website, at the address specified above.